 1120 SW 5th Avenue, Room 1000, Portland, OR 97204

 Portland Harbor has a long history of shipping, industrial, and commercial activity because of its key location on the Willamette River.
 This area of the river also has historical, natural and cultural resource significance.
-A joint 1997 EPA-DEQ study showed that the river sediments in Portland Harbor are contaminated with DDT and other pesticides, polychlorinated biphenyls (PCBs), and petroleum.
-Based on this information, EPA designated Portland Harbor as a Superfund Site.

-This is an unusually complicated Superfund site, one of the most complex in the entire EPA Superfund program.
+This is an unusually complicated Superfund site, one of the most complex in the EPA Superfund program.
 The site:

-To learn more about Portland Harbor
+How to learn more about the Portland Harbor Superfund site